Case Interview Practice

 Quant checks to run

-• Analyze fixed versus variable costs to understand cost structure.
+• Assess fixed versus variable costs in the business model.

-• Assess the impact of seasonal variations on sales.
+• Evaluate the impact of pricing changes on demand.

 Common mistakes